University Presbyterian Church

-We gather monthly at Lawnridge Hall, a historic mansion on the campus of the University Presbyterian Church in Rochester Hills, Michigan.
-We aren’t affiliated with the church; we rent this building because it’s such a cool place to play, and has plenty of room for all of us.
-Lawnridge hall is located at 1385 South Adams Road, between Hamlin and Avon.
+We usually gather the first Saturday of the month at Lawnridge Hall, a historic mansion on the campus of the University Presbyterian Church in Rochester Hills, Michigan.
+We aren’t affiliated with the church, we rent this building because it’s such a cool place to play, and has plenty of room for all of us.
+(Lawnridge Hall is located at1385 South Adams Road, between Hamlin and Avon).

 Nope, you sure don’t!
 At Paint Creek Folklore Society (PCFS) we encourage everyone who visits our gatherings to participate in some way.
 We have a lot of members who participate by just sitting back and listening – you have to have an audience!
 And a good-many members are instrumentalists, singers, songwriters, storytellers, dancers, historians, and poets – from beginner to professional.
 But whether it’s listening, singing, playing an instrument, story-telling, or helping to set up the snacks, everyone is important and appreciated.

 No, but you may want to be.
 You can participate as a visitor at $10 per gathering (fee waived for the first visit).